mpv-player/mpv/DOCS/man/input.rst

         Dolby Vision profile and level.
 May not be available if the container does not provide this information.

+    ``track-list/N/metadata``,
+        Works like the ``metadata`` property, but it accesses metadata that is set per track/stream instead of global values for the entire file.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: